google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 [TODO: Add Image]

-### Add Section 1
+### Add the Video and Information section

-The first section of content will contain a little more depth with a bulleted list of features of our products and will also contain a video that shows our product working for the user.
+The Video and Information section of content will contain a little more depth.
+It will have a bulleted list of features of our products and will also contain a video placeholder that will show our product working for the user.

 {% include_code _code/addcontent.html section1 %}

 [TODO: Add Image]

-### Add Section 2
+### Add the Images Section

-The next section is a collection of images that we will use that demonstrate our product and how they are used in different situations.
+The Images section is a collection of images that we will use that demonstrate four different scenarios where our product can be used.

 {% include_code _code/addcontent.html section2 %}

 [TODO: Add Image]

-### Add Section 3
+### Add the Tabulated Data Section

 The final section is a simple table that is used to show specific product stats about the product.